Call Us: +32 2 466 00 16

 External Communication

-There are many concerns when communicating to the external world.
-Most of them have to do with security, but also the fact that protocols are usually restricted to HTTP can be a problem.
+There are many concerns when communicating with the external world.
+Most of them relate to security, but the fact that protocols are usually restricted to HTTP can also be a problem.

 • API Gateway